dado3212/dog-a-day/README.md

 ### Services
 * View all previously sent Dog-a-Day images
+* FancyBox integration for high quality image viewing
 * Subscribe, or sign up others
 * MailChimp integration for tracking of opens, and easy automated sending
 * Backend for easily adding images, and pointing out possible duplicates

 ### Still To Do
 * Flesh out backend for customized images
-* Reorganize viewing past images to make it easier
 * Monetize/add image sources

 ---